buildwiththeta/buildwiththeta/packages/builder/README.md

 ### Override child

-You can override the child of a node with a custom widget by mixing no-code with Flutter.
+You can override the child of an element with a custom widget by mixing no-code with Flutter.
-If in the no-code component the node to which you want to overwrite the child already has one, it will be removed and replaced with the one entered via code.
+If in the no-code component the element to which you want to overwrite the child already has one, it will be removed and replaced with the one entered via code.

 ```dart